vanallenlab/moalmanac/README.md

 source venv/bin/activate
 ```

+If using VS Code, open the repository folder and select the interpreter via **Command Palette → Python: Select Interpreter**, then choose `moalmanac`, or what you named your virtual environment, from the list.

-Then install dependencies using one of the two options below.
+Then install dependencies using one of the following two options:

 #### Reproducible install (recommended)

-Install from the pinned lockfile to get the exact same package versions used in Docker and the verified test environment:
+Install from the [requirements-lock.txt](./requirements-lock.txt) file to get the exact same package versions used in Docker and the verified test environment:

 ```bash
 pip install -r requirements-lock.txt